Side Effects of Chemotherapy and Radiation

 What Are Common Side Effects of Chemo and Radiation?

 Chemo and radiation cause similar side effects.
 Chemo is a general term for a wide variety of medicines used to treat cancer.
-Chemo's side effects depend on the type of drug used, the dosage, and a child's overall health.
+Chemo's side effects depend on the type of drug used, the dosage, and a person's overall health.
 These effects are more likely to affect the whole body.

 Radiation's side effects tend to affect the area being treated.
 But they do still depend on the dose of radiation given, the location on the body, and whether the radiation was internal or external.